pingcap/docs/dev/reference/tools/data-migration/manage-tasks.md

 ## Other task and cluster management commands

-Besides the above commonly used task management commands, there are also other commands in DM that are used for managing data replication tasks and DM clusters.
+In addition to the common task management commands above, DM also provides some other commands to manage data replication tasks and DM clusters.

-### Check task configuration file
+### Check the task configuration file

 You can use the `check-task` command to check whether a specified configuration file (`task.yaml`) of the replication task is valid, or whether the configuration of upstream/downstream database, permission setting, and schema meet the replication requirements.
 For more details, refer to [Precheck the upstream MySQL instance configuration](/dev/reference/tools/data-migration/precheck.md).

- `check-task` is also performed before `start-task`.
+When you use `start-task` to start a replication task, DM also executes all checks done by `check-task`.

 {{< copyable "" >}}